 We want people to think about their journey to the festival: The Glastonbury festival site is in a large Green Field area which means transportation to the festival can be more challenging.
 We are doing everything we can to make our Public transport services run smoothly.
-In 2011 we introduced the Green Traveller scheme which was designed to reward the people who travel to the festival by public transport.
-Every person arriving at the Festival by public transport or bicycle will be handed special Green Traveller vouchers when they walk from the coach to the entrance gate or once they have locked up their bike.

 Our closest railway station is Castle Cary which is 15 minutes from the site, there are free shuttle buses waiting at the station to take you to the festival site.
 For more information on trains see here.

 Coaches are one of the best – and greenest – ways to get to Glastonbury.
 In 2014, our official coach travel partner, National Express, will once again be running services from over 70 locations direct to the Festival’s own on-site coach station right by the Festival gates.
 Click here for their website or click here to download the 2014 Coach Timetable.

 As part of the Festival’s continued commitment to reducing audience transport CO2 emissions, in 2013 we teamed up with two organisations to offer a range of facilities to enable you to cycle to the Festival.